-- 1 Click Start \rightarrow Run.
-In the Run dialog box, type MSTSC and click OK. - 2 In the Remote Desktop Connection window, type the computer name or IP address of the storage appliance, and click Options. - In the Remote Desktop Connection window, click Save As in the Connection Settings box.
-The Save As window appears.
+3. In the Remote Desktop Connection window, type the computer name or IP address of the storage appliance, and click Options.

+The Connection Settings window is displayed.

-- In the File name field, type a name for the connection, and leave the extension as .rdp. - In the Save-in drop-down menu, select Desktop and click Save.
+- In the Remote Desktop Connection window, click Save As in the Connection Settings box.
+The Save As window appears. - 5.
+In File name, type a name for the connection, and leave the extension as .rdp. - 6.
+In the Save-in drop-down menu, select Desktop and click Save.